Art & Parkinson’s

 I’m Scared

-This started off to be a gratitude list, but became a list of things I am scared of.
+This started off to be a gratitude list, but soon became a list of things I am scared of.

 I’m scared of writing him off too soon.